Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

 ```

-6. Create a proactive agent (`doorOpenAgent`) to react to the state change event
+7. Create a proactive agent (`doorOpenAgent`) to react to the state change event.

 ```javascript
 // create the agents using the conditions and actions